 Ecommerce Website Traffic: How to Increase It Organically

-Ecommerce website traffic is a requirement, no matter what you want to sell online.
+Increasing eCommerce website traffic is part of building your eCommerce store, no matter what you want to sell online.

 But there’s no way to grow it with a set-it-and-forget-it method.

-In fact, to sell continuously online, you need a stream of visitors to your site that you can nurture and convert into customers.
+In fact, to sell and grow continuously online, you need a stream of visitors to your site that you can nurture and convert into customers.

 But how do you get this stream of ecommerce website traffic?